 - You’re “forced” to put your thoughts and ideas into concrete words, which contributes to solving problems and helps you consolidating knowledge;

-- The psychological well-being is improved as both complement/help each other (e.g. you don’t get stuck for hours in a bug); you move steadily and with increased predictability; you feel useful at the end of the day;
+- Pairs complement/help each other (e.g. you don’t get stuck for hours in a bug); you move steadily and with increased predictability; you feel useful at the end of the day;

-- The focus is higher, since you have to respect your pair (e.g. you won’t be checking your phone every time); you’ll have someone helping to manage time (e.g. who can tell you when you’re sliding away);
+- The focus is higher since you have to respect your pair’s time and effort (e.g. you won’t be checking your phone every time) and you’ll have someone helping to manage time (e.g. who can tell you when you’re sliding away);

 - Code reviews and decisions happen “on-the-fly” rather than in a separate phase (better context, less long discussions); quality is improved as you’re actively reviewing;